Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Adhesive Rings and Boundedness of Torsion Modules

 \begin{rmk} We note that a microbial valuation ring $k^+$ is topologically universally adhesive.
 More precisely, $k^+$ is topologically universally $\varpi$-adically adhesive for any choice of a pseudo-uniformizer $\varpi \in k^+$.
 This is proven in \cite[Theorem 0.9.2.1]{FujKato}.
 Alternatively, one can easily show the claim from Lemma~\ref{lemma:formal-general} and the classical fact that $k$ is strongly noetherian, i.e. $k\langle X_1,\dots, X_d\rangle$ is noetherian for any $d\geq 0$. \end{rmk}

 \begin{lemma} Let $R$ be a complete, topologically universally $I$-adically adhesive ring, $A$ be a topologically finite type $R$-algebra, and $M$ a finite $A$-module.
 Then \begin{enumerate} \item $M$ is $I$-adically complete.
 In particular, $A$ is $I$-adically complete. \item Let $N \subset M$ be an $A$-submodule of $M$.
-Then the $I$-adic topology on $M$ restricts to the $I$-adic tpopology on $N$. \item Let $N \subset M$ be a saturated $A$-submodule of $M$.
-Then $N$ is a finite $A$-module. \item If $M$ is $R$-flat, it is finitely presented over $A$. \item If $A$ is $R$-flat, it is topologically finitely presented. \item For any element $f\in A$, the completed localization $A_{\{f\}}=\lim_n A_f/I^nA_f$ is $A$-flat. \end{enumerate} \end{lemma} \begin{proof} The first claim is proven in \cite[Proposition 0.8.5.16 and Proposition 7.4.11]{FujKato}.
-The second claim is \cite[Proposition 0.8.5.16]{FujKato}.
-The proofs of Parts~(3)-(5) are similar to the proof of analogous statements in Lemma~\ref{lemma:adhesive-general}.
+Then the $I$-adic topology on $M$ restricts to the $I$-adic topology on $N$. \item Let $N \subset M$ be a saturated $A$-submodule of $M$.
+Then $N$ is a finite $A$-module. \item If $M$ is $R$-flat, it is finitely presented over $A$. \item If $A$ is $R$-flat, it is topologically finitely presented. \item For any element $f\in A$, the completed localization $A_{\{f\}}=\lim_n A_f/I^nA_f$ is $A$-flat. \end{enumerate} \end{lemma} \begin{proof} We choose a surjection $R\langle T_1, \dots, T_n\rangle \to A$.
+Then it suffices to show the first claim for $A=R\langle T_1, \dots, T_n\rangle$.
+We note that $A$ is $I$-adically adhesive and $I$-adically complete, and so \cite[Proposition 0.8.5.16]{FujKato} (and the discussion after it) implies that any finite $A$-module is $I$-adically complete.
+The second claim follows from \cite[Proposition 0.8.5.16]{FujKato} and the definition of $\mathbf{(AP)}$ (see \cite[\textsection 7.4(c), p.161]{FujKato}).
+The proofs of Parts~(3)-(5) are similar to the proof of the analogous statements in Lemma~\ref{lemma:adhesive-general}.
 The last Part is proven in \cite[Proposition I.2.1.2]{FujKato}. \end{proof}

 \begin{defn} An algebra $A$ over a complete, topologically universally $I$-adically adhesive ring $R$ is {\it admissible} if $A$ is topologically finite type over $R$ and $I$-torsion free. \end{defn}